trevorsandy/lpub3d/mainApp/docs/README.txt

 - Fix - Persistent data directory installation folder message #687
 - Fix - Placement regression #694
 - Fix - Refresh step assembly image menu action missing #675
+- Fix - ROTSTEP END in step group is broken #696
 - Fix - Segfault after running --help or --version from console #668
 - Fix - Segfault if selection in command editor and also on cover page #669
 - Fix - Settings are not saved #692